AlirezaBagheri05/AlirezaBagheri05/README.md

 **My best projects**:
-- 💻 Robot Rubika power javascript in front client [GOGOLI](https://github.com/AlirezaBagheri05/ROBOT-Rubika)
+- 💻 Robot Rubika powered by PHP [ROBOT](https://github.com/AlirezaBagheri05/manager-bot-Rubika)
-- 💻 Website music power by PHP that is my first simple website and **i love it** [Wmusic](https://github.com/AlirezaBagheri05/music-site)
+- 💻 Website music is my first simple website and **i love it** [Wmusic](https://github.com/AlirezaBagheri05/music-site)
-- 💻 Robot Telegram power by PHP that is my first bot in TEL and i hope that i can make big and better bots in future [ROBOT](https://github.com/AlirezaBagheri05/Robot-telegram-test)
+- 💻 Robot Telegram that is my first bot in TEL and i hope that i can make big and better bots in future [ROBOT](https://github.com/AlirezaBagheri05/Robot-telegram-test)

 ## Skills: